ClassicPress/ClassicPress-docs/using-classicpress/custom-login-image.md

 (image of logo option goes here)

 "Use my custom logo as a banner" can be used for custom images that are wider or landscape-style.
 The image will be displayed at a maximum width of 320px and a maximum height of 240px.
+We recommend a ratio close to 2x1 or 3x1 for banners.

 (image of banner option goes here)